PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 11:47:28
+Last updated: 2024-04-06 11:48:01
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister